laurelin60/.github/profile/README.md

-<h3 align="center">We're a team of people who enjoy building awesome projects together — we also happen to live right next to each other.
+<h3 align="center">We're a team of people who build awesome projects together — we also happen to live right next to each other.
 Check out our work below!</h3>